 Perhaps the most notable feature of the Main Theorem is the reappearance of the same phenomenon we have encountered in the case of real closed fields: the absolute Galois group of $\IQ_p$ \emph{encodes extra structure on $K$}---namely, that of a valuation (of any potential rank), satisfying the axioms (i)--(iv) in Theorem~\ref{thm:Ax-Kochen-axioms}.
 This provides a striking piece of evidence for the point of view that higher rank valuations appear ``in nature''---even outside of model theory.

 The main goal of our paper is to give a new and elementary proof of the Main Theorem.
-A first sketch of such an elementary proof was given by the second author in a lecture ``Encoding arithmetic in Galois groups'' at Oxford in Trinity Term 2022.
+A first sketch of such an elementary proof was given by the second author in a lecture series ``Encoding arithmetic in Galois groups'' at Oxford in Trinity Term 2022.
 Efrat and Koenigsmann's orig\-inal arguments~\cite{Efrat95, Koenigsmann95} build on Pop's earlier work~\cite{Pop88}, which analyses Galois groups using a range of methods, including Galois cohomology and class field theory.
 Their new key ingredient is the ``creation'' of valuations from so-called rigid elements (an idea that had its origins in quadratic form theory).

 There are several reasons why we propose a revised proof of the Main Theorem.
-First, the original arguments rely heavily on more advanced machinery (Galois cohomology).
-In particular, no self-contained exposition currently exists in the literature.
-Secondly, some of the underlying techniques were only recently understood, and modern developments shed new light on certain key steps.
-We replace many of the old arguments by more elementary considerations; the proof presented here avoids cohomological tools entirely.
-Thirdly, we offer a modern perspective that shows interactions with contemporary developments.
+First, we believe this fundamental result has remained somewhat inaccessible, in part due to its reliance on Galois cohomology and other techniques.
+This encouraged us to write a self-contained exposition.
+Secondly, some of the underlying methods were only recently understood, and modern developments shed new light on certain key steps.
+Additionally, we believe Lemmas~\ref{lem:prime-to-p roots} and \ref{lem:finite->perfectoid} are new; the proofs of Theorem~\ref{thm:Galois code henselianity} in \cite{Koenigsmann03} and \cite[Sec.~5.4]{Engler05} require additional arguments in the case $p = 2$.
+Thirdly, we present a modern perspective that highlights interactions with recent developments, while giving a proof that avoids the use of cohomological methods entirely.